 An early sign of labour pain would be “Lightening”.
-Lightening is a term used to describe the descent of the fetal head toward the pelvis, which might occur around 2 weeks prior to the start of actual labour.
+Lightening is a term used to describe the descent of the fetal head toward the pelvis, which might occur a few weeks prior to the start of actual labour.
 At this time, you might experience frequent urges to urinate since the fetal head exerts increased pressure on the mother’s bladder.
 Some women also find it easier to breathe as the downward fetal movement decreases the pressure on the diaphragm.

 The cervical glands produce mucus to block the cervical passage in order to prevent infection during pregnancy.
 When the fetal head pushes on the cervix, cervical mucus and some amount of blood is expelled in the form of a blood-tinged or brown discharge from the vagina.
 This expulsion of the mucus plug typically occurs a few days before or after the labour starts.